cilium/cilium/Documentation/configuration/per-node-config.rst

 .. warning::

     You must have installed Cilium with the Helm values ``k8sServiceHost`` and ``k8sServicePort``.
-Otherwise Cilium will not be able to reach the Kubernetes APIServer after kube-proxy is uninstalled.
+Otherwise, Cilium will not be able to reach the Kubernetes APIServer after kube-proxy is uninstalled.

     You can apply these two values to a running cluster via ``helm upgrade``.